 [0] Data sheet Defines the type of calibration to be performed.
 [1] Deadweight A new calibration is initiated as a 'Calibration type' [2] Table is selected.
+[3] Shunt Data sheet: Data sheet calibration is easy to use a

-[3] Shunt Data sheet: Data sheet calibration is easy to use and <data sheet=""></data> doesn't demand any reference equipment, except data from the transducer data sheets.
+Data sheet: Data sheet calibration is easy to use and doesn't demand any reference equipment, except data from the transducer data sheets.

 Deadweight: Deadweight calibration is normally the most accurate calibration type.
 It requires known weights to at least 2/3 of the wanted measuring range.
 Table: Table calibration is used to enter recorded values from a previous calibration into a replacement instrument.
-Shunt: Shunt calibration with shunt calibration values of the loadcells.
+Shunt: Shunt calibration with shunt calibration values of the transducers.